osks/ctenv/backlog/tasks/task-35 - Remove-fixed-repo-mount-and-implement-smart-project-aware-directory-mounting.md

 - `--workdir PATH` - Where to cd inside container (matches Docker's convention)
 - `--workspace PATH` - Which directory to mount (supports volume syntax)

+**Key insight**: The value of `--workspace` is giving a name to the auto-detecting project directory functionality.
+Without this flag, users would need to use `--volume` with the full project path manually specified.

 **Volume syntax:**
 - `--workspace /path` - Mount `/path` to `/path`, preserve current working directory behavior
 - `--workspace /host:/container` - Mount `/host` to `/container`, preserve current working directory behavior